Preschool Admissions – Montessori, Progressive, Traditional, Waldorf, or Reggio Emilia – Which Program is Right for Your Child?

 I was very offended that she saw the school I loved so much that way.
 But she did.
 Meanwhile, I ran into a neighbor who had sent her daughter to nursery school uptown at Christ Church.
 She was also applying to the same girl’s school for her daughter.
 So I said to her “Guess what.
 The kids are going to have to be able to draw circles, squares, triangles, and rectangles to get in.”
 My neighbor said, “Oh, Erica can do that.
 They spent a whole month on a shapes unit at her nursery school.”

 So, when you choose a nursery school for your child, whichever type of school you choose, remember that at the end, there is a test if you want private school or a gifted and talented program.
 And all kids take the same test, no matter where they went to nursery school.
 Some schools prepare the kids and some don’t.
+So, if you want to provide the best education for the children and wish to start your own early childhood learning center, get the best pre-opening childcare franchise training.
 Frankly, I probably would have chosen the same school I chose then no matter what because we loved it.
 But I wish I had understood from the beginning that there would be an important test at the end, and if my nursery school didn’t prepare my child, I would have to.

 I’m going to cover five of the most common types or philosophies of preschools you’ll see – Montessori, Progressive, Traditional, Waldorf and Reggio Emilia.